NeaSTDL/React-Stack/README.md

 # React-Stack
 ---
 This is a base stack for React development.
-It has the most basic utilitites to help a developer write code, check syntax errors, compile stylus code and the like.
+It has the most basic utilities to help a developer write code, check syntax errors, compile stylus code and the like.

 ####Installation
 Clone the repository to an empty folder by executing: